 Materials which burn in air, will burn more vigorously in oxygen enriched atmospheres.

 Used with a fuel gas for cutting, welding, brazing and soldering.

-The use of oxygen gives higher oxy acetylene flame temperature than if air is used.
+The use of oxygen gives higher oxy acetylene bottles flame temperature than if air is used.

 In plasma and laser cutting steel, an arc or a laser beam is used to heat the steel to its ignition temperature.

 Oxygen is then used in the same way as with oxygen cutting to create an exothermic reaction and to blow away any metal oxide or slag.

-Thermal lancing oxygen is used in conjunction with the steel lance to create a high oxy acetylene flame temperature melting process capable of drilling or cutting through materials such as concrete, brick, stone and most metals.
+Thermal lancing oxygen is used in conjunction with the steel lance to create a high oxy acetylene bottles flame temperature melting process capable of drilling or cutting through materials such as concrete, brick, stone and most metals.

 Used as an assist gas in lasers for cutting mild steel.

 Precautions for Safe Handling of Oxy Acetylene Bottles